Health informatics is the intelligent use of information and technology to provide better care. It’s one of the fastest growing areas in health.

-Every day in the health sector, information is collected, managed, used and shared.
+Every day in the health sector, information has to be collected, managed, used and shared.
 Good patient care depends on this fast and accurate flow of information.

 - clinical informatics